AxelexA1/fullstack_local/README.md

 A single page web-application used to save and search contact information, built with React, Node.js, Express, Gsap, and CSS.

 The static_version branch contains the deployed version of the app, in which the Express server displays the build/index.html of the frontend application.
+The frontend code is located in another repository: https://github.com/AxelexA1/phonebook_frontend

 The application can be accessed through the following url: https://desolate-anchorage-58874.herokuapp.com/